MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-diskdiagnostic.md

 <!-- WdiScenarioExecutionPolicy-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy setting determines the execution level for S.M.A.R.T.-based disk diagnostics.
+This policy setting determines the execution level for S. M. A. R. T.-based disk diagnostics.

-Self-Monitoring And Reporting Technology (S.M.A.R.T.) is a standard mechanism for storage devices to report faults to Windows.
-A disk that reports a S.M.A.R.T. fault may need to be repaired or replaced.
-The Diagnostic Policy Service (DPS) detects and logs S.M.A.R.T. faults to the event log when they occur.
+Self-Monitoring And Reporting Technology (S. M. A. R. T.) is a standard mechanism for storage devices to report faults to Windows.
+A disk that reports a S. M. A. R. T. fault may need to be repaired or replaced.
+The Diagnostic Policy Service (DPS) detects and logs S. M. A. R. T. faults to the event log when they occur.

-If you enable this policy setting, the DPS also warns users of S.M.A.R.T. faults and guides them through backup and recovery to minimize potential data loss.
+- If you enable this policy setting, the DPS also warns users of S. M. A. R. T. faults and guides them through backup and recovery to minimize potential data loss.

-If you disable this policy, S.M.A.R.T. faults are still detected and logged, but no corrective action is taken.
+- If you disable this policy, S. M. A. R. T. faults are still detected and logged, but no corrective action is taken.

-If you do not configure this policy setting, the DPS enables S.M.A.R.T. fault resolution by default.
+- If you do not configure this policy setting, the DPS enables S. M. A. R. T. fault resolution by default.

 This policy setting takes effect only if the diagnostics-wide scenario execution policy is not configured.